 The South Road is now completely paved.
 From San Ignacio drive south on Hwy 1 through Santa Rosalia, Mulegé, Loreto and finally to Ciudad Insurgentes where you’ll turn north onto Highway 53.
 Drive north towards La Purísima to the Las Barrancas turn-off and follow the signs to San Juanico.
 This is the easiest, but longest route.
 Optimal if you’re towing anything or do not have 4-wheel drive.

 The North Road is currently the preferred off-road route option.
 Leave Hwy 1 and cross the river at San Ignacio.
 Drive through town to the plaza and connect with the road leading south to La Fridera Fish Camp on the shore of San Ignacio Lagoon.
-This road is paved for the first 8 miles.
 Go left at the fish camp and proceed to Cuarenta, San Jose de Gracia, Raymundo, Cadajé and on into San Juanico.
 Bear to the right, leave the graded road and go through El Datil and Ballena via the mud flats.
 Do not leave the tracks on the mud flats or your vehicle will get stuck.
 You’ll encounter steep arroyos, some with mud and flowing water.
 It’s best to take the route when caravanning with another vehicle.
 Take a shovel, plywood, a tow chain, a good map and a GPS, shortwave radios, extra fuel, water, and spare tires.

 Weather in Scorpion Bay is warm all year round with highs in the winter in the 70s/80s and over 100 degrees in the summer.
 For the current temperature: